MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 ### Task 2: Create a Log Analytics Workspace

-In this task, you will create a Log Analytics workspace for use with Microsoft Defender for Cloud.
+In this task, you'll create a Log Analytics workspace for use with Microsoft Defender for Cloud.

 1. In the Search bar of the Azure portal, type *Log Analytics workspaces*, then select the same service name.